 After More than two months of effort from the whole country, the situation in China has been apparently under control.
-The new cases, however, are exploding across the world, with US, Italy, and Spain most seriously hit [April 8, 2020].
+The new cases, however, are exploding across the world, with US, Spain, and Italy most seriously hit [May 2, 2020].

 This page is a guide for general information on the coronavirus situation in and outside of China.
 We update the COVID-19 global pandemic map every day and summarize some precautions for you to protect yourself.